 top of page

-Interested in making your own show-stopping art?
 Although some care needs to be taken when setting up your workspace, a bit of guidance and practice can have you creating your own artwork in no time.

 First things first: it’s important to understand that these are chemically-made products, with the potential to emit fumes and irritate the skin.
 However, as with other common household products, handling your new art supplies isn’t a problem with a few safety precautions.

-Beginners 101: Things to Know Before You Begin
+Beginners 101: Things to Know Before You Begin A Resin Project

-Resin versus Epoxy
+Resin Versus Epoxy Resin

 Resin is the common, colourful coating you see applied to artwork, jewellery, tabletops and more.
 It’s also known as ‘epoxy resin’, which is a solution of two chemical materials blended together – a resin and a hardener.
-The hardening additive allows this to take on a unique, solid form.

 Product Quality